MicrosoftDocs/cloud-adoption-framework/docs/strategy/monitoring-strategy.md

 3. Make your monitoring solution processes more efficient, work faster and smoother, at scale and be able to change quickly too.

 4. Account for how your organization will plan for and host monitoring based on cloud models.
-Work towards the goal of reducing your requirements as the organization transitions from IaaS to PaaS, and then to SaaS.
+Work toward the goal of reducing your requirements as the organization transitions from IaaS to PaaS, and then to SaaS.

 ## Determine what you have